• Home

 1. Online Education

-Sometimes taking up online courses can reduce your student loan burden, as online courses have generally less fee.
-These days a student can be connected to the teacher any time over the internet.
+Sometimes taking online courses can reduce your student loan burden, as they usually have lower fees.
+Students can be connected to the teacher at any time over the internet.
 Classes are held in a virtual classroom where a teacher can see the student and vice-versa.
-So there’s not much difference between online education and on-campus education in terms of quality.
+So there’s not much difference between online and on-campus education.

-Think seriously about taking an online course that might automatically entitle you to get a higher grade of pay.
-Reputed organizations like Harvard Online, Cambridge and much more have a huge range of courses on offer, in all sorts of employment areas.
+You can take an online course that might automatically entitle you to higher pay.
+Reputed organizations like Harvard Online, Cambridge, and many more offer a range of courses, in different employment areas.

-These university websites detail eligibility, fee structure, curriculum details and also career options once you graduate.
-You can study at length and take an informed decision to take up courses.
+These university courses list eligibility, fee structure, and curriculum details, and these provide career options once you graduate.
+You can study at length and make an informed decision.

 2. Taking up a side job

 The best way to do this is by working and studying at the same time, by taking evening and holiday jobs.
-And, it’s an even smarter idea to try to earn as much money as possible whilst doing temporary work.
-Of course, there’s nothing wrong with tossing burgers in a fast food joint at the minimum wage, but you are going to reduce your loan much, much quicker if you earn more.
+Temporary jobs are a great idea as you get work experience as well.
+Tossing burgers in a fast food joint at the minimum wage reduces your loan burden, much quicker if you earn more.

 Not only will skilled part-time work help you reduce your debts, but it will also be an excellent experience to highlight to prospective employers.
-It could also extend your network of professional contacts too.
+It could also extend your network of professional contacts.
 Here are some ideas about fields that are popular with those seeking temporary posts:

 3. Loan shopping

-I want to highlight 4 such courses here, which have a high potential for getting a high paying job, once you graduate.
+I want to highlight 4 courses here, which have a high potential for getting a high-paying job, once you graduate.

 Fitness

 Make sure you’ve got the right qualifications, though.
-Gyms will be looking for staff who on up to speed about health and safety issues, as well has to have an enthusiastic attitude.
-You might even find taking a course sparks an interest in a career in ‘lifestyle coaching’, advising people on ways to improve their health and well-being through exercise and nutrition.
+Gyms will be looking for staff who are young and healthy with an enthusiastic attitude.
+You might even find taking a course sparks an interest in a career in ‘lifestyle coaching’, advising people on improving their health and well-being through exercise and nutrition.

-This could be a very portable skillset to have.
-It might also help you find work at overseas resorts or children’s summer sports camps during the holidays if you’re interested in traveling abroad.
+This could be a very portable skill set to have.
+It might also help you find work at overseas resorts or children’s summer sports camps during the holidays if you want to travel abroad.

 Information Technology

-People who know how to write computer programs, fix hardware problems and keep business networks up and running are always in demand.
+People who know how to write computer programs, fix hardware problems, and keep business networks up and running are always in demand.
 But it’s a competitive market.
-Getting an appropriate qualification will help demonstrate to employers that you really know what you are doing, and also increase your confidence in finding solutions.
+Getting an appropriate qualification will help demonstrate to employers that you know what you are doing while increasing your confidence in finding solutions.

 Writing

-There is a wealth of online jobs that involve writing, from crafting copy for articles, websites, and reports to proofreading, editing and helping students with their work.
+There is a wealth of online jobs involving writing, from crafting copy for articles, websites, and reports to proofreading, editing, and helping students with their work.
 The more you do, the better you will get at it.
 But there are some crucial ground rules that it helps to learn, otherwise, you will waste a lot of time and energy in front of the computer screen with disappointing results.

 Become an ESL teacher

-It means that you can teach overseas students as well, take up a teaching post in another country or just work while you are traveling – all are great experiences for the aspiring teacher.
+It means that you can teach overseas students, take up a teaching post in another country, or work while traveling abroad– all are great experiences for the aspiring teacher.

-These are just a few of many options to pay off the student loans as quickly as possible.
-Investing in yourself might just be the best decision you ever made.
+These are just a few of the options to pay off your student loans as quickly as possible.
+Investing in yourself might be the best decision you ever made.

 LIKE THIS POST?